Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search

 After the flow values $F_{i,j}$ are determined, the algorithm computes the transportation cost for each flow, i.e., $F_{i,j}\times D_{i,j}$, where $D_{i,j}$ is an entry in the distance matrix $\mathbf{D}$.
 The total transportation cost in an iteration is $\sum_{i,j}(F_{i,j}\times D_{i,j})$.

 \textbf{Weights Update.} In this step, the weights of all the points in both $S$ and $C$ that are involved in the NNS and the flow calculation steps are updated (Fig.~\ref{fig:nns-emd_flow} 1-(c) and 2-(c)).
-Specifically, $s_i \leftarrow \min\{0,s_i-\sum_j F_{i,j}\}$ and $c_j \leftarrow \min\{0, c_j- F_{i,j}\}$, provided that one supplier may have multiple consumers whereas each consumer has only one supplier.
+Specifically, $s_i \leftarrow \max\{0,s_i-\sum_j F_{i,j}\}$ and $c_j \leftarrow \max\{0, c_j- F_{i,j}\}$, provided that one supplier may have multiple consumers whereas each consumer has only one supplier.
 When a point's weight is fully exhausted or consumed, it is eliminated, and only the points with positive weights will participate in the next iteration.
-The weight update operation not only ensures the convergence of the NNS-EMD algorithm until all the points are consumed, but also contributes to efficient computation with a continuously reduced set of data points entering subsequent iterations of the algorithm.
+Given that both weights in $S$ and $C$ are normalized to 1 and iteratively reduced by the same flow amount, total weights of all points in $S$ or $C$ will reach zero simultaneously.
+The weights update operation not only ensures the convergence of the NNS-EMD algorithm until all the points are eliminated, but also contributes to efficient computation with a continuously reduced set of data points entering subsequent iterations of the algorithm.